 Myth #4: SASB standards compete with GRI standards.

-Reality: SASB and GRI are mutually supportive and are designed to fulfill different purposes.
+Reality: SASB and GRI are mutually supportive and are designed to fulfil different purposes.
 SASB standards focus on ESG issues expected to have a financially material impact on the company, aimed at serving the needs of most investors.
 GRI standards focus on the economic, environmental, and social impacts of the activities of a company, and hence its contributions–positive or negative–towards sustainable development, which is of interest to a broad range of stakeholders, including investors.
 Many companies use both SASB standards and GRI standards to meet the needs of their audiences—for example, ArcelorMittal publishes SASB and GRI disclosures within the same integrated report, as do the PSA Group and Diageo.
 Nike publishes a GRI-focused report and a SASB summary.
 SASB encourages companies to focus on which stakeholders need what information for what purpose and align their GRI and SASB reporting accordingly.
 For more information, please see the “Understand Audience Needs and Expectations” section of the Implementation Primer.

 Myth #6: SASB-based reporting must go in regulatory filings.